 However still a great attraction for surfers, it does tend to get a bit dangerous at times when strong currents occur due to the weather.
 Swimming on calm days should always be the way to go.

 When the surf is up, however, surfers from all over come to catch some waves.
-If you’re planning on taking a trip to Halawa Beach Park, make sure to take Highway 450 (aka Kamehameha Highway) all the way up to the east end until you reach the bridge.
+If you’re planning on taking a trip to Halawa Beach Park, make sure to take Highway 450 (aka Kamehameha Highway) up to the east end until you reach the bridge.

 Once you reach the bridge, cross it and follow the rough road until you reach gravel parking.
 In front of you, you’ll then see the beach park.